flutter/website/src/add-to-app/android/project-setup.md

 1. Click **Finish**.

 {{site.alert.tip}}
-    By default, your project's Project pane may show the 'Android' view.
+  By default, your project's Project pane might show the 'Android' view.
   If you can't see your new Flutter files in the Project pane, set your Project pane to display **Project Files**.
   This shows all files without filtering.
 {{site.alert.end}}

 </div>